SandorTeleki/dom6api-1/readme.md

 ## 🐐 Credits 🐐

 Big thanks to Tim Nordenfur for [dom5api](https://github.com/gtim/dom5api) — a huge source of inspiration and the defacto predecessor.
+Big thanks for Toldi in assistance with the process.

 Created by Monkeydew.
 Use, modify, and distribute freely.